kraudy/ibmi_os/README.md

 ## Program execution

+A program is basically a stream of instructions, an object definition and some user data.

+A program can be also be seen as a compiled unit of execution.

+There are two points to a program lifecycle: **Activation** and **Invocation**

+**Activation** Causes static storage for the program to be allocated and initialized: Gloabal variables and files are made addressable (This is usually the *data* or *static* segment of memory.
+Check [Address space](https://en.wikipedia.org/wiki/Address_space)).

+A process data structured called ***The Process Static Storage Area (PSSA)*** contains an activation entry for each activated program in the job.

+**Invocation** Occurs when there is a transfer of control to the program.
+At invocation time, dynamic storage is allocated (Usually in the *heap* memory segment.
+Check [Address space](https://en.wikipedia.org/wiki/Address_space)) and initialized in a process data structure called ***The Process Automaitc Storage Area (PASA)***

+Each invocation entry contains status information, a pointer to the previous invocation entry, a pointer to the program instructions and the autmatic storage.
+After the invocation entry is allocated and initialized, control is transfer to the program at its ***entry point*** (also called ***PEP**)

+***Activation*** can be done explicity or implicit.
+If a **CALL** is made to a program that has not been activated, the hardware automatically does the activation and then the invocation.

 The main purpose of an operating sytem is managing resources (CPU, Disk, Memory, etc); this includes abstracting and assigning them where needed.

 To execute a program, the OS needs to allocate the resources needed for it, but it does not allocate them directly to the program; rather, an abstraction is used: [**The job**](https://en.wikipedia.org/wiki/Job_(computing)).